pubbelfiesch/SAHS/part_2.md

 # Step 2: Setting up your large media storage device
 Until now i only used the 260GB NVME SSD for the Alpine operating system.
 For my planned usecase i need more storage space, which is why in the following steps i will be configuring a 12TB HDD.
 If you are just starting out, you can skip this step and only work with the primary storage device.

 I want to use a 12TB HDD for with ZFS in a single disk configuration.
-This is not ideal, and a dedicated chapter is provided in [part_0.md](part_0.md).
-The remaining steps of this tutorial are agnostic to the exact specification of your storage setup, so feel free to substitute your own.
+This is not ideal, and a dedicated chapter is provided in [part_99.md](part_99.md).
+The remaining steps of this tutorial are independent to the exact specification of your storage setup, so feel free to substitute your own.

 Start by installing ZFS
 ```